mutherr/tgd-combat-bot/README.md

 To run the bot, a secret key for the discord bot is needed in `.env`, along the lines of `DISCORD_SECRET = "<secret here>"`

+# Backend Tests

+To test the bot's backend, run `pytest .\tests\gameTests.py -vv` from the root directory.